 The Pomeranian Husky is an active and energetic breed.
 Typically, they'll need a diet suitable for a small-to-medium-sized dog with high energy and exercise needs.
 It's best to ask your vet about your dog's specific nutritional requirements.

-The amount of food that Pomeranian Husky should eat varies with age, gender, metabolism, and physical activity.
+The amount of food that a Pomeranian Husky should eat varies with age, gender, metabolism, and physical activity.
 Consider adding foods rich in protein as they will help to maintain muscle mass.
-Be mindful of caloric content in their diet.
+Be mindful of the caloric content in their diet.

 The food requirements of a Pomeranian Husky puppy change as they grow up.
 Clean and fresh water should be available to Pomeranian Huskies at all times.